govhealth/PostpartumTOC/input/pagecontent/examples.md

-These examples demonstrate use of FHIR data that are critical to the Maternal Health Postpartum Transitions of Care (MH TOC) and many demonstrate how to use CodeSystems, ValueSets, and StructureDefintions defined as part of this guide.
+These examples demonstrate use of FHIR data that are critical to the USCDI+ Maternal Health Postpartum Transitions of Care use case and many demonstrate how to use CodeSystems, ValueSets, and StructureDefintions defined as part of this guide.
 Artifacts conform to [US Core 6.1.0](http://hl7.org/fhir/us/core/STU6.1/index.html) whenever possible which is strongly recommended by this IG.
 Please note that while these examples have been validated for conformance they are not normative and may not be clinically accurate.

 <style>
    .examples-table {